apache/freemarker-generator/freemarker-generator-tools/README.md

 Apache FreeMarker Generator Tools
 =============================================================================

 A "tool" is just a POJO (plain old java object) that is "useful" in a template and is not meant to be rendered in the output.
-In other words, a "tool" is meant to be used but not seen themselves (e.g. for formatting dates or numbers, url building, etc)

 Design Considerations
 ------------------------------------------------------------------------------